 You do not need a referral for oral sedation pediatric dentistry at Keswick Kids Dental!
 This means you can contact our pediatric dentist that does sedation directly for these types of dental procedures.
-We offer direct insurance billing and interest free payment options for families paying out of pocket or services not covered by your insurance policy.
+We offer direct insurance billing and affordable dental financing with interest free payment options for families paying out of pocket or services not covered by your insurance policy.

-If you still have questions about dental sedation for a child, please call us at 905-476-2800 or contact us online.
+If you still have questions about sedating a child for dental work, please call us at 905-476-2800 or contact us online.